How to Find Free Wi-Fi Hotspots Anywhere

 How do I get free Wi-Fi at home?

-You may be able to get free Wi-Fi access at home by using a program that helps lower-income families get internet access.
+You may be able to access free Wi-Fi at home by using a program that helps lower-income families obtain internet access.
 Two of these programs are EveryoneOn.org and the Affordable Connectivity Program.

-You may also be able to get free Wi-Fi at home by using a hotspot database app if you live in an area close to public Wi-Fi networks.
-These apps show you locations of the free public Wi-Fi networks nearby and include passwords that may not be publicly available.
+You may also be able to access free Wi-Fi at home by using a hotspot database app if you live in an area with proximity to public Wi-Fi networks.
+These apps display the locations of nearby free public Wi-Fi networks and include passwords that may not be publicly available.

 Bottom line

 Wi-Fi networks have been around for more than thirty years now.
 They haven’t always been as accessible to everyone as they are now.
-With that open accessibility also comes some security dangers, so it’s crucial to follow some safety protocols, like using the same public networks and considering a VPN for increased information privacy.
+With open accessibility also come some security dangers, so it’s crucial to follow safety protocols.
+We strongly recommend using a VPN to encrypt your internet activity when connected to unsecured networks.
+A VPN can help safeguard you from hackers and cyberattacks.

 Author Details